How we tested

-To find the best cocktail shaker in each style for the home bartender, we bought three Boston and eight cobbler shakers (priced about $9.00 to $42.00) and used them to make shaken, stirred, and muddled drinks.
+To find the best cocktail shaker in each style for the home bartender, we bought three Boston and eight cobbler shakers (priced about $9 to about $42) and used them to make shaken, stirred, and muddled drinks.
 Because we wanted to be able to make one or two cocktails at a time, we focused on models with a capacity of at least 18 ounces.

 One fundamental problem emerged immediately.
 In theory, cobbler shakers offer simplicity and convenience for novice bartenders—because the strainer is built in and the other parts just join together, no extra gear or expertise is required to use it.
 In practice, however, the parts rarely fit together properly, making most of these shakers a pain to handle.
 Several of the models had strainer tops that were too loose, causing the shakers to leak or break apart during use.
 Other cobblers had the opposite problem: Their parts fit together too tightly, making them harder to open, especially when cold and wet.